-9. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+9. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objectives

 - 10. The objectives of the auditor are: - (a) To obtain sufficient appropriate audit evidence regarding compliance with the provisions of those laws and regulations generally recognized to have a direct effect on the determination of material amounts and disclosures in the financial statements; - (b) To perform specified audit procedures to help identify instances of non-compliance with other laws and regulations that may have a material effect on the financial statements; and - (c) To respond appropriately to non-compliance or suspected non-compliance with laws and regulations identified during the audit.